 In this way, garden meaning takes on a global tone that extends symbolic themes like: Independence, self-reliance, freedom, self-determination.
-There is nothing more liberating than being in a position to depend on one's own resources, and not have to rely on others for something as valuable as food on the table.
+There is nothing more liberating than being in a position to depend on one’s own resources, and not have to rely on others for something as valuable as food on the table.
 On a global scale, more gardens equate to a more self-sufficient society with less dependence upon external providers such as the government.
-It's a pretty bold statement, but I like this quote to illustrate my point:
+It’s a pretty bold statement, and this quote illustrates my point:

 “It’s about food.
 It’s about your home.
 It’s about your life.
 The government is worried about all of the above.
 Be worried that they’re worried.
 Here’s why: They’re telling you that you can’t take care of yourself.
 You can’t be trusted with what you put in your mouth or what you sign on the dotted line.
 So they’ll tell you what to put in your mouth and they’ll save you from what you signed on that dotted line.
 Does anyone see a trend here?
 Personal responsibility has now become government responsibility.”

 Add this to the mix: Growing a garden means having control over how that food is produced.
 We have very little control over how our vegetables are grown or handled in a chain grocery store, much less how our salads are prepared in the kitchens of chain restaurants.
 If you practice the art of mindful consumption, odds are you value the assurance in managing your own food over strangers preparing it for you.